 Dear Collaborators,

-Solar activity is at low levels.
-The largest event since the last
+Solar activity is at a high level.
+The largest event since the last message

 See http://www.SolarMonitor.org for images and